-I am a junior professor at the University of Göttingen, where I am heading the Computer Security Group.
+I am a Professor of Computer Science at the University of Göttingen, where I am leading the Computer Security Research Group.
 Prior to taking this position, I have been working at Technische Universität Berlin and Fraunhofer Institute FIRST.
-I am a recipient of the CAST/GI Dissertation Award Computer Security and received a Google Faculty Research Award.
+I am a recipient of the CAST/GI Dissertation Award IT-Security and a Google Faculty Research Award.
 I have recently received the Oustanding Reviewer Award at the 18th RAID Symposium.

 My research interests revolve around computer security and machine learning.
 This includes the detection of computer attacks, the analysis of malicious software, and the discovery of vulnerabilities.
 I am also interested in efficient algorithms for analyzing structured data, such as sequences, trees and graphs